postfinance/kubelet-csr-approver/README.md

   with a _Username_ different than `system:node:......`. \
   the default value of the boolean is false, and if you want to use this feature you need to set this flag to `true`
+* `--allowed-dns-names` or `ALLOWED_DNS_NAMES` permits allowing more than one DNS name in the certificate request. the default value is set to 1.

 It is important to understand that the node DNS name needs to be resolvable for the `kubelet-csr-approver` to work properly.
 If this is an issue